 Reading, writing and communication are intrinsically linked and developed together across the curriculum.
 We believe it is essential for children to speak, read and write fluently in order to make progress in all areas of the curriculum, developing the skills for further education and to prepare them for life in society.
-English provides the narrative skills for problem solving, critical thinking, analysis and self-awareness, crucial for all aspects of personal growth and development.

 Reading enables children both to acquire knowledge and to build on what they already know and is an essential tool when communicating with others.
 Literature has a high profile in school as we believe it holds an important role in developing children culturally, emotionally, intellectually, socially and spiritually.

 We believe it is important to enable children to become effective writers so they can develop ideas and communicate meaning to others.
 Writing should be taught as a purposeful and enjoyable activity in itself.
-Communication and Language is one of the prime areas of learning within our school.
-Prime areas of learning lay down the foundation for all children's learning, ensuring that children are able to relate to others, communicate effectively and engage with their environment.